 Crosses and shrines lining the Yungas Road are still testimony to what indeed was once one of the most dangerous roads in the world.
 That is until some eight years ago.
 Since a double-lane highway was built around another mountain range, the so-called Death Road was left to become mostly a tourist attraction with an occasional local using it.

-Having said that, many consider this one of South America’s most rewarding road trips (find our story here).
+Having said that, many consider this one of South America’s most rewarding road trips.
 Some visitors cycle down from La Paz (at 4,000 meters) to Coroico (at 1,800 meters).

 4. Brazil – Pantanal